View Map Layers

 saturate the communications channel).
 Note that if you have more than 1 RF port (such as for a

-cross-band digipeater, multiple Aloha circles will be displayed (one for each RF port).
+cross-band digipeater, multiple Aloha circles will be displayed (one for each RF port), based on the

 - enable/disable displaying position ambiguity areas behind